aws-samples/container-patterns/pattern/dual-stack-ipv6-networking-ecs-fargate/index.md

 Things to note in this template:

+- `AWS::EC2::VPCCidrBlock` - We request two blocks of Amazon provided IPv6 address space
+- `AWS::EC2::Subnet` - VPC subnets are configured to use the IPv6 blocks, and to assign IPv6 addresses to network interfaces in the subnet.
 - `AWS::EC2::InternetGateway` - The internet gateway provides both inbound and outbound access for IPv4 based internet communications
 - `AWS::EC2::EgressOnlyInternetGateway` - The egress only gateway serves a similar role compared to a NAT Gateway in a traditional IPv4 deployment.
 It allows resources in a private VPC subnet to communicate to the internet over IPv6.
 - `IPv6PublicRoute` - This route sends IPv6 traffic out through the egress only internet gateway.